-Welcome to the sixth and final installment of this series on the proper selection and use of tools to help you improve Quality within your organization.
-This article ties together the previous five in this series with a treatise on the 7 Tools of Quality.
+In this sixth installment on the selection and use of quality improvement tools in your organization, Ben Locwin wraps up the series with a treatise on the 7 Tools of Quality.

 Why does “Quality” seem like such a slippery, elusive term?
 The answer is easy: It’s because the people who claim to know it really don’t.
 And everyone seems to go along with the rhetoric.